HectorRicardo/simple-music-app/README.md

 list out the expectations that a decent Android music-playing app must fulfill:

-  - **Expectation 1**: The app's music player should be controllable not only from the app's UI itself, but also from other places, such as:
+  - **Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from other places, such as:
       - the device's/peripherals' external hardware media buttons
       - the notification bar/lock screen (your app should provide a notification for the player)